The-Crew-and-Scallywag/admissionBlueOcean/README/README.md

 ## Our Objective

-This project was a brief 2-week sprint where our team aimed to complete an interview admission MVP app for our client, Danny.
+This project was a brief 2-week sprint where our team aimed to complete an interview admission MVP app for our client, Danny Andrews.

 ## The Team